moq-wg/moq-transport/draft-ietf-moq-transport.md

 # Messages {#message}

-Both unidirectional and bidirectional streams contain sequences of length-delimited messages.
+Bidirectional streams contain sequences of length-delimited messages.
+Unidirectional streams contain sequences of one or more objects that do not have a message type.

 An endpoint that receives an unknown message type MUST close the session.